wiseodd/wiseodd.github.io/_posts/2016-09-17-gan-tensorflow.md

 Generative Adversarial Nets, or GAN in short, is a quite popular neural net.
 It was first introduced in a [NIPS 2014 paper by Ian Goodfellow, et al](http://papers.nips.cc/paper/5423-generative-adversarial-nets.pdf).
 This paper literally sparked a lot of interest in adversarial training of neural net, proved by the number of citation of the paper.
 Suddenly, many flavors of GAN came up: DCGAN, Sequence-GAN, LSTM-GAN, etc. In NIPS 2016, there will even be [a whole workshop](https://sites.google.com/site/nips2016adversarial/) dedicated for adversarial training!

-Note, the code is available in [my gist repo](https://gist.github.com/wiseodd/b2697c620e39cb5b134bc6173cfe0f56) or the full [Github repo](https://github.com/wiseodd/hipsternet).
+Note, the code is available in <https://github.com/wiseodd/generative-models>.

 First, let's review the main points about the paper.
 After that, as always, we will try to implement GAN using TensorFlow, with MNIST data.